Our Mission: “Reconciling the World with God” 2 Corinthians 5:20

 Under the leadership of Pastor Randy Lanham, we undertook bold steps to reach more families through the additional ministries with the construction of our Family Life Center in 2008.

-In 2017, Pastor Thomas Bolinger was called to serve as pastor and we await what God has in store for our church to accomplish our mission of reconciling the world with Him.
+We await what God has in store for our church to accomplish our mission of reconciling the world with Him, as we search for a new pastor.

 - History of the International Church of the Nazarene